 Step 3.
 Locate the PTU drain plug.

-The drain plug should be next to a catalytic converter and above an O2 sensor.
+The drain plug should be placed next to a catalytic converter and above an O2 sensor.

 Step 4.
 Insert a 1/4″ hex wrench into the drain plug.

-My drain plug was a little rusted in so I used a gas pipe fitting on the hex wrench to break it free.
+My drain plug was seized, so I had to make use of a gas pipe fitting on my hex wrench to gain more leverage.
+I was able to loosen the drain plug after.

 Step 5.
 Let it drain.

-All the metallic gunk on the end of the drain plug.
-Don’t be surprised to find more of this gunk stuck near the drain hole.
+At the tip of the drain plug there will be some metallic debris.
+Do not be surprised to see more of this debris stuck near the PTU’s drain hole.

 Step 6.
 Put back the drain plug.

-Once it’s done draining, I applied some Permatex 59214 High Temperature Thread Sealant onto the drain plug and reinstalled it.
+Once it’s done draining, I applied some Permatex 59214 High Temperature Thread Sealant along the drain plug and reinstalled it.

 Step 7.
 Reinstall the lower shield.

-I didn’t see a need to be under the car anymore so I reinstalled the lower shield in Step 1.
+There’s no need for me to be under my car anymore so I reinstalled the bottom shield in Step 1.

 Filling the PTU

-I actually struggled on this part for a good few hours.
-I was going towards the route of extending the PTU vent tube but I could not for the life of me take off the plastic vent breather cap from the top of the engine bay.
-So then I decided the next step would be to disconnect the entire hose by yanking it but it wouldn’t budge either.
-I was using all my strength tugging the hose out from the top and from the ground but it would not come off the metal vent barb.
-But by chance I discovered it was actually easier to extend the hose from the ground.
+Ugh!
+I really struggled with this part for a good long while.
+I was planning on extending the PTU vent tube but I couldn’t pry the plastic vent tube cap from the top of the engine bay.
+So I then decided to disconnect the entire hose by tugging on it, but it wouldn’t budge either.
+However, by chance I discovered that it was much easier to lengthen the hose from underneath of the car.

-It’s a small circular plastic cap that’s well hidden.
+It’s a small, round plastic cap that is well concealed.

 Step 1.
 Disconnect the hose fastener from the engine block.